kunioshah/meDAKit/README.md

 - **[PubMedBERT](https://pubmed.ncbi.nlm.nih.gov/34448356/)** (`pritamdeka/S-PubMedBert-MS-MARCO`): Clinical text embedding model used in the text tower of our RAG engine. *Original architecture created by Yu Gu et al. (Microsoft Research); fine-tuned MS-MARCO version uploaded by Pritam Deka.*
 - **[MedRescue Dataset](https://huggingface.co/datasets/ericrisco/medrescue)**: Clinical emergency response dataset used to feed medical facts into our RAG store. *Curated and published by Eric Risco.*
 - **Data Pipeline Integrations**: Sourced datasets and tooling are integrated through platforms provided by **[Kaggle](https://www.kaggle.com/)** *(Google)* and **[Roboflow](https://roboflow.com/)** *(Roboflow Inc.)*.

+## Technologies We Made but Did Not Get to Utilize

+- **RAG System with Two Embedding Models**: We built a Retrieval-Augmented Generation pipeline using two specialized embedding models (SigLIP for images and PubMedBERT for text) to ground the LLM's responses in real medical data.
+While the vector database and retrieval logic were fully implemented, we were unable to integrate the RAG system into the final product within the hackathon timeframe.
+- **Fine-Tuned Gemma 4 Model**: We fine-tuned Google's Gemma 4 model on medical emergency data using QLoRA (4-bit quantization with LoRA adapters).
+However, Gemma 4 is too new to have stable LoRA support — the adapter export and inference pipeline broke due to incomplete upstream tooling, making the fine-tuned model unusable in production.